 Since starting the World Abandoned blog, we’ve had the pleasure of talking to people from all over the world and today’s post is in the spirit of that.
 Route 66 has always intrigued us and most recently, Pixar’s Cars movie has brought it back to the attention of people.
-We recently received an email from Dayna Robinson who works at the Route 66 Museum in Clinton, Oklahoma and she sent on this fascinating information about the museum.
+We recently received an email from Dayna Robinson who works at the Route 66 Museum in Clinton, Oklahoma, USA and she sent on this fascinating information about the museum.

 The Oklahoma Route 66 Museum is operated by the Oklahoma Historical Society (OHS), a state agency.
 The museum originally opened to the public in 1968 as the Museum of the Western Trails, operated by the Oklahoma Industrial Trust and Recreation Department (which later became the Oklahoma Department of Tourism and Recreation).
 In 1991 the museum was transferred to the OHS.